Updated June 2026

 - Unlikely: If your house was built after 1990.
 However, it’s not possible to rule out asbestos on buildings after this

-Note: While legally you are allowed to remove up to 10sqm of asbestos yourself it’s better handled by a trained professional to ensure regulations have been followed and the products are safely disposed.
+Note: While legally you are allowed to remove up to 10sqm of asbestos yourself, it’s better handled by a trained professional to ensure regulations have been followed and the products are safely disposed of.

 Older homes are ticking time bombs.

-The cement which holds harmful asbestos fibres in place is vulnerable.
-As asbestos materials become more exposed to the elements, the likelihood of them falling apart is high.
-As such asbestos-containing materials could easily crumble from factors such as weather or fire exposure or human intervention such as renovations, knock-downs or vandalism.
+The cement that holds harmful asbestos fibres in place is vulnerable.
+As asbestos materials become more exposed to the elements, the likelihood of their falling apart increases.
+As such, asbestos-containing materials could easily crumble due to factors such as weather or fire exposure, or human intervention, such as renovations, knock-downs, or vandalism.

-Rapid Asbestos Removals is able to safely remove and dispose of all contaminated materials in Perth.
+Rapid Asbestos Removals can safely remove and dispose of all contaminated materials in Perth.
 Contact us for a free quote or to arrange a sample asbestos test.